 Gaasch, Anna, Gottlieb and August.
 Arrived from Germany in 1867 and after 6 months gold mining at Wesley Hill purchased land at Harcourt where they carried on farming, beekeeping and orchard work.
 They were active members of St. James Lutheran Church, Castlemaine.
 The Gaasch family orchards included the first commercial plantings of the Golden Delicious variety.

 Gartside, James Gibson.
 The first of this family to reside in the district, J G Gartside was station master at Harcourt in the 1880’s.
 Gartside Bros operated a steam-driven case factory making boxes for use by the fruitgrowers.
-Robert Gartside was prominent in the militia and , as a Lt-Col. Was killed at cape Hellas on 8th May 1915
+Robert Gartside was prominent in the militia, served with distinction in the South African War and , as a Lt-Col., was killed at Cape Hellas on 8th May 1915

 Grant, John & Margaret came out from Scotland in 1853 and settled in Black Jack Gully.
 This family now boasts seven generations of descendants of the original settlers.